lprhodes/homebridge-broadlink-rm/README.md

 `off` | A hex code string to be sent when the switch is changed to the off position.

 ### switch-multi
 Turn the switch on and the switch will send each hex code in the provided array.
-It then turns itself off automatically.
 You can also set the interval between each send.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------